SAMMISolutions/docs/doc_posts/_integrations-youtube/youtube.md

 |Get Member Info |2 units|235|
 {:class='table table-primary w-auto table-hover data-toggle='table'}

 If you run out of your individual quota, you will get an alert message `You have exceeded your user quota.
-Slow down!` in LioranBoard and will not be able to listen to new events or use any commands for 1 minute before your quota is replenished.
+Slow down!` in SAMMI and will not be able to listen to new events or use any commands for 1 minute before your quota is replenished.
 You might need to reload the Transmitter as well.

 #### Terms of Service
-By using the LioranBoard Youtube Live (“Service) integration created by Christina K. ( “We”, “Us”, “Our" ), you are agreeing to be bound by the following terms and conditions ("Terms of Service").<br/>
+By using the SAMMI Youtube Live (“Service) integration created by Christina K. ( “We”, “Us”, “Our" ), you are agreeing to be bound by the following terms and conditions ("Terms of Service").<br/>

-If the owner makes material changes to these Terms, we will post a notice in the official LioranBoard Discord server and on our site before the changes are effective.
+If the owner makes material changes to these Terms, we will post a notice in the official SAMMI Discord server and on our site before the changes are effective.
 Any new features that augment or enhance the current Service shall be subject to the Terms of Service.
 Continued use of the Service after any such changes shall constitute your consent to such changes.<br/>

 Violation of any of the terms below will result in the termination of your Account.
 You agree to use the Service at your own risk.

 1. You must be 13 years or older to use this Service.
 2. You are responsible for maintaining the security of your account and specifically your refresh token.
 We cannot and will not be liable for any loss or damage from your failure to comply with this security obligation.<br/>

-Users may access the integration via LioranBoard.
+Users may access the integration via SAMMI.
 Any use of the integration is bound by these Terms of Service, [Youtube’s Terms of service](https://www.youtube.com/t/terms), plus the following specific terms:

 1. You expressly understand and agree that we shall not be liable for any direct, indirect, incidental, special, consequential or exemplary damages, including but not limited to, damages for loss of profits, goodwill, use, data or other intangible losses, resulting from your use of the integration.
 2. Abuse or excessively frequent requests to Youtube Live API by modifying the integration code for your own use may result in the temporary or permanent suspension of your account's access to the integration.